runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 ## (Full) Functional Correctness

+These properties describe the end-to-end behavior of each entry point transaction.
-Note that the "Reserve vs Liquidity" property can be driven from the below.
+Note that the "Reserve vs Liquidity" property can be driven from these.

 ### add_liquidity()